PappasBrent/pappasbrent.github.io/typ/research-statement.typ

 @closing-the-chain.
 //
-In contrast to these documentation-based approaches, my research addresses the emerging plight around the security of supply chains by developing tools and techniques for hardening their manifold components.
+In contrast to these documentation-based approaches, my research addresses the emerging plight around the security of software supply chains by developing tools and techniques for hardening their manifold components.
 // My research centers on develop and evaluate techniques for securing the
 // ancillary parts of software development, in order to harden applications
 // against attacks on software build systems.